jamesshore/quixote/ROADMAP.md

 ## Future To Do / Off-camera

+* How do we use ensure.signature in element_edge.js without creating a circular dependency?
 * Rename `Frame` to `QFrame`?
 * Get IE 8 ensure exceptions to show stack trace
 * Factor out functionName() (duplicated in ensure.js and assert.js)